(KS2, Year 6)

 The LessonA paralleogram is a four sided shape with opposite sides parallel and equal in length.

 Properties of Parallelograms

 Opposite sides of a parallelogram are parallel.

 Opposite sides of a parallelogram are of equal length.

 Opposite angles of a parallelogram are equal.

 Adjacent angles of a parallelogram add up to 180°.
 They are supplementary angles.

 All angles of a parallelogram add up to 360°.

 The diagonals of a parallelogram bisect each other.
 The diagonals cross each other half-way along their lengths.

 The Perimeter of a ParallelogramThe perimeter of a parallelogram is given by the formula:

-where of b is the length of the base and s is the length of the side of the parallelogram.
+In this formula, b is the length of the base and s is the length of the side of the parallelogram.

 The Area of a ParallelogramThe area of a parallelogram is given by the formula:

-where b is the length of the base and h is the height of the parallelogram.
+In this formula, b is the length of the base and h is the height of the parallelogram.

-Parallelogram comes from the Greek word 'parallelogrammon' meaning 'parallel sides'.
+What's in a Name?Parallelogram comes from the Greek word "parallelogrammon" meaning 'parallel sides'.

+A Parallelogram is a PolygonA parallelogram is a type of polygon.
+A polygon is a 2-dimensional shape with straight sides.
 A parallelogram is an irregular polygon.
 Irregular polygons have different length sides and different angles.

-INTERIOR ANGLES OF A PARALLELOGRAMA parallelogram is a four-sided polygon.
+Interior Angles of a ParallelogramA parallelogram is a four-sided polygon.
 The sum of the interior angles of an n-sided polygon is is:

-(n − 2) × 180°This means the interior angles of a polygon add up to:
+(n − 2) × 180°This means the interior angles of a quadrilateral (where n = 4) add up to:

 (4 − 2) × 180° = 360°This is the case for all quadrilaterals, such as squares, rectangles and trapezoids.